epatey/inspect_ai/src/inspect_ai/tool/_tools/_computer/_resources/image_home_dir/README.md

 4. **x11vnc**
    - **Script:** `x11vnc_startup.sh`
    - **Description:** x11vnc is a VNC server that allows remote access to the X11 display.
 It enables users to connect to the virtual display environment from a remote machine using a VNC client.

+## `.config/tint2` Directory

+The `.config/tint2` directory contains configuration files for tint2.
+These files define the appearance and behavior of the tint2 panel, including the taskbar, system tray, and application launcher.
+You can customize the tint2 panel by modifying the configuration files in this directory.